-The premiere episode of the season is actually one of the better ones.
+The premiere episode of the season is actually one of the better attempts.
 It’s a weird one, for sure, but “Let the Punishment Fit the Crime” is an exciting tale of a hotshot lawyer who has found herself outside of her comfort zone and in court in a small town called Stueksville (pronounced Sticksville) due to a moving violation.
 Catherine O’Hara stars as the lawyer, a Ms. Geraldine Ferrett, and she expects to simply pay her fine and move on with her business as soon as possible.
 Stueksville isn’t any ordinary town, however.
 As Ms. Ferrett wanders around the courthouse, she comes across some pictures of how the law was handled in the past — hangings.
 One picture is subtitled, “Execution in 1910,” while another has the date scratched out, and shows a new model car in the background.
 It’s repeated throughout the episode that Stueksville is a very strict town, and it occurs to Ms. Ferrett that she may be paying more than just a simple fine.
 Charming, funny performances from both Catherine O’Hara and Peter MacNicol, who plays the public attorney appointed to Ms. Ferrett, make this episode a fun oddity.
 It’s nothing amazing, but it is definitely a fun tale with some twists to keep the audience engaged.

 The following episode, “Only Skin Deep” is perhaps my favorite of the season, and also may be the strangest episode of the entire series.
 A real dirtbag named Carl (played by Peter Onorati) has just been dumped by his girlfriend because of his abusive nature.
 He goes to a costume party that she’s attending to try and get her back, but he instead meets a mysterious masked woman named Molly and they instantly click.
 Molly invites Carl to come back to her place and, of course, he accepts.
 As they talk, it becomes clear that Molly isn’t particularly stable either.
 As Carl is about to realize, she has an even darker, more violent past than he does.
 “Only Skin Deep” is a haunting episode that is truly creepy and goes to some dark places.
 It’s the only episode in season six to really make me feel uncomfortable, and I applaud it for that.
 This episode’s music, cinematography, and special effects almost make it seem like the show finally stepped out of the 80s and into the 90s (this season aired at the tail-end of 1994).
 While I’m not so sure that’s a good thing, this is the most effective and intriguing episode of the season.